waves1423/child_rearing_allowance_ms/README.md

 You can manage information on recipients of child rearing allowance(児童扶養手当) and special child rearing allowance(特別児童扶養手当).

 # Description
-Allowance recipients, their spouses, and support obligors can be registered, and income calculations can be performed.
+Allowance recipients, their spouses, and support obligors(people who share livelihoods with recipients and are able to take care of children) can be registered, and income calculations can be performed.
 ***This system is compatible with 100,000 yen income deduction in accordance with tax law revisions applicable from October 2021 onward.***

 # URL